cathmac/Sprott/DATA-5000/Project-proposal.md

 - An automated documentation process that meets SOX reporting standards
 - Insights into the most significant variables and relationships in the data
 - A deployed model on Amazon SageMaker, ready for integration into the IT Audit team's workflow

+## 9. Limitations and Future Work
+- Ensuring the anonymized or synthetic data adequately represents the original dataset
+- Adapting the automated documentation process to meet SOX reporting standards
+- Exploring advanced feature engineering techniques and deep learning algorithms for improved performance [13], [14]

+## 10. Conclusion
+This project proposal presents a comprehensive approach to detecting anomalous transaction patterns in corporate credit card data using machine learning techniques.
+By leveraging state-of-the-art algorithms, automated documentation processes, and cloud-based deployment, the proposed solution aims to enhance the efficiency and effectiveness of the IT Audit team's fraud detection efforts.
+The successful implementation of this project will contribute to the overall financial integrity and compliance of the company.